Pioneer Trail Park – discover Cape Haze

 For many years the railway line remained unused and decay took its toll.
 The new rail to trail movement changed the whole game plan in Florida.
 Counties bought railroad lines and assigned new tasks.
 They bought quite a few miles of them, removed the decaying rails and railroad ties and paved them.
 They created parking space, planted shady trees, built restrooms, shelters, and picnic benches and – voila – ready was a new recreation facility.

 To reach the northern trailhead, which is named after Robert and Anne Mercer, take McCall Rd (776) until you reach the intersection of SR 776/771.
 Go south on SR 771.
 The parking lot and trailhead are right behind the Publix mall (grocery store).

 You will find ample parking, water, restrooms, and shaded picnic benches.
 You forget to bring enough to drink?
 There is a grocery store next to you.

 There are two more trailheads before you reach the end of the trail.
 Follow SR 771 2 miles further south and turn right on Rotonda.
 Parking is on the left.
 The next one is also 2 miles further south from this one.
 Drive to Harness Rd and turn right again.
 After you have crossed the new Coral Creek bridge you reach the last trailhead.
 Your nice little ride does not need to end here.
 You can actually cross the bridge to Gasparilla Island to Boca Grande. $3 per bike brings you to beautiful Boca Grande a tropical paradise.
 Yes, those damn pirates still seem to be around!!
 However, you will not regret the ransom you pay for crossing the bridge.
-Gasparilla Island is beautiful and you can ride your bike on a really nice bike trail all the way to the historic village of Boca Grande.
-The three bucks are a good investment.
+Gasparilla Island is really beautiful and you can ride your bike on a safe and nice bike trail all the way to the historic village of Boca Grande.
+In our opinion, the three bucks are a good investment.